GovTechSG/ship-hats-overview/portal-guide/user-management.md

 4. Choose **Remove User**.

-Note, to remove a PA or SA, one of the SA can raise a service request to change the user role for this individual from PA to normal user.
+Note, to remove a PA or SA, one of the SA can raise a <a href="https://jira.ship.gov.sg/servicedesk/customer/portal/11/" service request </a> to change the user role for this individual from PA to normal user.
 Once this is done, follow the steps mentioned in the **Remove User** section.

 Tip:  While creating this service request, we recommend you tag the user whose role is to be modified and the respective SAs and PAs in the ticket.